ok-nick/opensource.contentauth.org/docs/community.md

 Participants are required to follow the [Adobe Code of Conduct](https://github.com/contentauth/c2pa-js/blob/main/CODE_OF_CONDUCT.md) to maintain an open and welcoming environment for all.

+### Related projects

+These related projects may be of interest, but the CAI team doesn't maintain or support them:

+- [**Drupal module**](https://github.com/contentauth/c2pa-drupal): Enables Drupal sites to process and display Content Credentials for supported image types.
+- [**DASH video player**](https://github.com/contentauth/dash.js/tree/c2pa-dash):  DASH video player that displays Content Credentials in browsers for supported media types.
+This repo/branch is a work-in-progress forked from [dash.js](https://github.com/Dash-Industry-Forum/dash.js), the canonical reference JavaScript implementation for the playback of MPEG DASH.
+- [**TrustMark**](https://github.com/adobe/trustmark): Open-source Python implementation of watermarking for encoding, decoding and removing image watermarks.
+- [**C2PA Security Testing Tool**](https://github.com/contentauth/c2pa-attacks): A CLI tool derived from [c2patool](https://github.com/contentauth/c2patool) that performs security testing on a Content Credentials application.
+This tool is intended for use by software security professionals.

 ## Discussions on Discord

 The CAI maintains a [Discord server](https://discord.gg/CAI) for open technical discussions within the developer community, with several text channels focused on different projects and topics.